Prag8855/aab/content/guides/german-health-insurance.md

 ### Benefits of public health insurance

 - **The cost is proportional to your income**
     If you have a low income, you pay less.
 This is great if you have an unstable income, if you [lose your job](/guides/losing-your-job), or if you retire.
+If you just [started your business](/guides/start-a-business-in-germany), public health insurance is a safer option.[^27]
 - **It's cheap for students**
     Students pay around {{GKV_COST_STUDENT|cur}}€ per month until they are 30 years old.
 Usually, public is the best option for students.[^59]
 - **It covers your family for free**